 The NGO is seeking the public’s support to trace the culprits, saying that any information on this case could be submitted anonymously on +356 7925 5697.

-Other article published in the Times of Malta on the 8th October 2020: A Dozen Protected Eagle Shot Down in Gozo (Malta)
+Article published in the Times of Malta on the 8th October 2020: A Dozen Protected Eagle Shot Down in Gozo (Malta)

 Click here to see other Wildlife articles.